 Know that my ultimate goal in all this is to help you:

 1) better embrace the great love God has for you,

 2) better receive the amazing blessings of Good Jesus has waiting for you, and

 3) better understand the role you have in becoming a distributor of God’s Good in a world that looks to need more of it…more than ever before.

 Over a period of about eight weeks (3 sessions per week), we will take you on a poetic journey (26-sessions) we call The Story of Good.
-We suggest you bookmark this blog series homepage to keep all the writings in one place for your future reference.
 Take note that each blog session begins with a short scripture reading.
 My suggestion is that you don’t hurry through, or skip the text, but treat it as a Lectio Divina reading where you slow down and sit a bit with God’s Word, allowing it to penetrate and influence you as you read.

 We suggest you bookmark this homepage to keep all 26 blogs in this series for future reference.

 Chapter Two: In the Beginning.
 Good.